All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 In Ireland, we drive on the left.
 This may sound irrelevant if you are not planning on going on a road trip, but with kids, it has an important consequence: they need to be even more careful when crossing the road as the cars may come from an unexpected direction!

-You can find our practical tips for driving in Ireland here.
 D is also for Dublin: find here our family guide to the Irish capital

 E is for Emerald

-Ireland is called the Emerald isle and all it takes is a glance at its stunning green lawns to see why.
-Emerald, however, comes at a price and the price is rain!
+Ireland is called the Emerald Isle and all it takes is a glance at its stunning green lawns to see why.

-Especially in the West, rain is common and if travelling Ireland with kids you will need to be prepared: rain jackets (even in summer), welly boots and a cover for a buggy are a must.
+Especially in the West, rain is common and if traveling Ireland with kids you will need to be prepared: rain jackets (even in summer), welly boots and a cover for a buggy are a must.

 This is Dunlough Castle at Three castle Head, in the South West of Ireland.
 A fantastic place to visit in Ireland with kids and one that showcases perfectly the emerald green landscapes of the country